-Unfortunately, in DC casting, relatively little fundamental work has been done to optimize the water-cooling phenomena to control the final ingot quality.
-Despite increased automation, the control of cooling conditions is difficult due to the many complex inter-related effects.
-The mold, chill water, and bottom block simultaneously cool the ingot surfaces.
-This combined interplay determines the surface temperature of the ingot exiting the mold, which in turn governs the boiling water-cooling conditions (film/nucleate boiling) that dictate secondary cooling.
-Recent practices have focused on varying bottom block shape and filling rate, casting speed, and water flow conditions in order to lower the cooling intensity during startup of DC casting, which lowers thermal stress and the accompanying butt curl.
-Combining low cooling water volume with high casting speed during startup reduces base deformation for some alloys.^[12] Inflatable ingot wipers have also been used to remove cooling water from the ingot surface and thus decrease the secondary cooling.^[89] If carried too far, however, these practices can cause excessively high local surface temperatures that can lead to cracks and breakouts.
+Unfortunately, in the case of D.C. casting, relatively little fundamental work has been done to optimize water-cooling phenomena to control the final ingot quality.
+Despite increased use of automation, the control of cooling conditions during start-up is difficult due to the many complex parameters and their inter-related effects on ingot cooling.
+The large number of casting parameters that affect cooling are shown in Figure $22^{[87]}$.
+A significant part of the problem to develop a fundamental approach to optimize the transient start-up phase is that the mold, the chill water, and the bottom block simultaneously cool the ingot surfaces.
+The combined inter-play of primary and base cooling conditions determine the surface temperature of the ingot emerging from the mold, which in turn governs the boiling water-cooling conditions (film/nucleate boiling) that dictate the secondary cooling phenomena.
+The trend in the aluminum industry has been to control heat transfer by varying the bottom block filling rate, casting speed, and water flow rates during the start-up phase.
+Because the evolution of butt curl is directly linked with the amount of thermal stress generated in the ingot, attempts have been made in the industry to minimize the amount of curl by reducing the intensity of cooling during the start-up phase.
+It has further been suggested that combining low cooling water volume with high casting velocities during startup can reduce base deformation for some alloys ^[12].
+If carried too far, however, these practices can cause extremely high local surface temperatures that can lead to extreme butt shrinkage and dangerous casting situations.
 Butt curl can also be reduced by solidifying a thick bottom shell, which bends to a lesser extent upon direct impingement of water.
-This can be achieved by appropriate bottom block design^[90] or by using longer filling times^[91].
-Additional stateof-the-art water-cooling systems include Alcoa's CO2 injection^[92], Wagstaff's Turbo process^[93], and Alcan's Pulse Water technique^[94].
-Both Alcoa and Wagstaff techniques use gases to promote film boiling.
-The gas bubbles in the water film quickly adhere to the ingot surface, generating an insulating layer that reduces the heat-transfer coefficient.
-The
+This can be achieved by appropriate bottom block design^[88] or by using longer filling times^[89].
+Additional state-of-the-art water cooling systems include Alcoa's CO2 injection^[90], Wagstaff's Turbo process^[91], and Alcan's Pulse Water technique^[92].
+Both the Alcoa and Wagstaff techniques use gases to promote film boiling.
+The gas bubbles in the water film quickly adhere to the ingot surface, generating an insulating layer that reduces the heat transfer coefficient.
+The Alcan process applies rotary valves to turn the cooling water on and off during the start-up phase.
+Thus, the average heat flux is lowered and the surface temperature of the ingot becomes high enough to trigger film boiling.